Karor Lal Esan

-Festivals

-There is a festival called Mela Chodhwein, held in Karor every year in September.
-It is celebrated in the memory of Lal Esan.
-The fair showcases events such as horse racing, tent pegging, camel fighting, bullfighting and racing, wrestling, kabaddi, and dodda.

 Geography

 It is located at 31°13'0N 70°57'0E with an altitude of 148 metres (488 feet).
-This city is located on the west coast of the Indus River.
-The city is located to East of Indus River and Suleman Mountainous ranges, hence the lands in vicinity of river are much fertile growing especially wheat and rice.
+This city is located on the west bank of the Indus River.
+The city is located to east of Indus River and Suleman Mountainous ranges, hence the lands in vicinity of river are much fertile growing especially wheat and rice.
 The area has great potential for natural resources and have a great potential for oil and gas exploration as well defined geological structures (anticlines) have been mapped during the seismic surveys in different areas of Karor that can be potential reservoirs of oil and gas.

 Climate

 Karor Lal Esan has extreme weather (as does the whole district of Layyah).
 Summer lasts from May to September; June is the hottest month with an average monthly temperature of 50 °C with a maximum of up to 53 °C. In winter, however, the December and January temperatures are as low as 0 to 2 °C average monthly.